Busulfan (Myleran®, Busulfex®)

 Where do I get this medication?

 Busulfan is available through select specialty pharmacies.
-Depending on your prescription coverage this medication may be available through your local retail or mail order pharmacy.
-Your oncology team will work with your prescription drug plan to identify a pharmacy for distribution of this medication.
+Your oncology team will work with your prescription drug plan to identify an in-network specialty pharmacy for distribution of this medication and shipment directly to your home.

 This medication is covered under Medicare part B for Medicare recipients.
 Make sure your pharmacist knows to process this prescription through your Medicare part B and NOT part D.